 The value of the medicinal product is essential for society.
 The total value of a medicinal product is more than just the direct cost of surgical procedures.
 The inclusion of broader aspects such as clinical, economic and humanistic values have to be considered, too1).
 It is reasonable for companies to include indirect costs, such as productivity loss, in their analyses.
 There needs to be accurate guidance for the calculation of indirect costs that would enable an inter-country comparison of results.
-These would be regarded as generalizable only if they could be transferred to another environment without any additional modifications2.
+These would be transferred to another environment without any additional modifications2).